immanuelpotter/packer-centos-7/README.md

-# Packer Example - CentOS 7 minimal Vagrant Box using Ansible provisioner
+# Packer Example - CentOS 7 minimal Hardened Vagrant Box using Ansible provisioner

 **Current CentOS Version Used**: 7.4 (1708)

-**Pre-built Vagrant Box**:
+**Pre-built Vagrant Box (without hardening and done by original owner of this repo)**:

   - [`vagrant init geerlingguy/centos7`](https://vagrantcloud.com/geerlingguy/boxes/centos7)
   - See older versions: http://files.midwesternmac.com/

-This example build configuration installs and configures CentOS 7 x86_64 minimal using Ansible, and then generates a Vagrant box file for VirtualBox.
+This example build configuration installs and configures CentOS 7 x86_64 minimal using Ansible, hardens it, and then generates a Vagrant box file for VirtualBox.

 The example can be modified to use more Ansible roles, plays, and included playbooks to fully configure (or partially) configure a box file suitable for deployment for development environments.

+This has been designed to test out new additions to a security-hardened base build of CentOS 7, to better reflect what could be used in real environments.

 ## Requirements